mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Data

 When we say **data** we mean things like numbers and text.
-We previous used this program:
+We previously wrote this program:

 ```java
 class Main {